bdon-htb/chatbot-js/notes/aliza_syntax.md

 The `action` tag is an ALIZA specific tag designed as a hook into the chatbot itself.
 More about that in the Tag Reference section.

+### Variables
+ALIZA also supports variables like AIML but are written differently.
+Basically, anything wrapped in braces { } is a variable.
+All possible variables are defined within the bot.
 ## Tag Reference